Transfer Pricing in Venezuela

 Taxpayers subject to Transfer Pricing rules must keep and maintain the documentation regarding the analysis and calculation of the Transfer Pricing indicated in the Informative Affidavit.

-According to Article 167 of the Law, the documentation related to the calculation of transfer pricing must be retained by the taxpayer for the period provided in the Law, whose maximum statute of limitations will be 10 years.
-Likewise, it must be prepared in the Spanish language or translated, if applicable.
+According to Article 167 of the Law, the taxpayer must preserve the documentation related to the Transfer Pricing calculation for the period provided in the Law, whose maximum limitation will be ten years.
+Likewise, it must be prepared in Spanish or translated, if applicable.

-Thus, numeral 1 of Article 103 of the Code establishes that the non-filing or late filing exceeding one year of an affidavit will be sanctioned with a fine of one hundred and fifty (150) times the official exchange rate of the highest value currency published by the Venezuelan Central Bank.
+Thus, numeral 1 of Article 103 of the Code establishes that non or late filing exceeding one year of an affidavit will be fined one hundred and fifty (150) times the official exchange rate of the highest value currency published by the Venezuelan Central Bank.

-In turn, according to paragraph 3 of the aforementioned Code, in case of incomplete filing or with a delay of less than or equal to one year of the affidavit, it will be sanctioned with a fine equivalent to one hundred times the official exchange rate of the highest value currency, published by the Central Bank of Venezuela.
+In turn, according to paragraph 3 of the Code above, in case of incomplete filing or with a delay of less than or equal to one year, it will be fined equivalent to one hundred times the official exchange rate of the highest value currency, published by the Central Bank of Venezuela.

-Likewise, numeral 12 of article 104 states that the failure to keep the documentation regarding the calculation of Transfer Pricing will be punished with the closing of the office or establishment for 10 continuous days and a fine equivalent to 1000 times the official exchange rate of the highest value currency, published by the Central Bank of Venezuela.
+Likewise, numeral 12 of Article 104 states that the failure to preserve the calculation Transfer Pricing documentation will be sanctioned with the closing of the premise or establishment for ten continuous days and fined equivalent to 1000 times the official exchange rate of the highest value currency published by the Central Bank of Venezuela.

 Read More